-- The telephone number of the selected person belonged to a household. - The roster was completed with no individual age refusals. - The selected person was 15 years of age or older, when the survey was conducted. - The age given in the roster was verified with the date of birth given by the selected person. - The selected person answered the key questions on smoking habits, at minimum.
+- The telephone number of the selected person belonged to a responding household. - The household roster was completed with no individual age refusals. - The selected person was 15 years of age or older at the time of the interview (confirmed with the selected person). - The selected person answered the key questions on smoking habits, at minimum.

-There were 28,476 households, in which, household data was collected but nobody was selected to continue with the tobacco use survey.
+There were 11,163 households, in which, household data was collected but nobody was selected to continue with the CTUMS.
 (See Section 5.4 (Sample Selection), for more information.)
-Of the remaining households, 19,257 had one person selected while 3,295 had two people selected.
-There were only 99 (0.4%) people that refused to complete the survey and 2,407 (9.3%) other non-respondents.
+Of the remaining households, 7,559 had one person selected while 1,356 had two people selected.
+There were only 314 (3.1%) people that refused to complete the survey and 1,138 (11.1%) other non-respondents.